bestcaptchasolver/bestcaptchasolver-ruby/readme.md

 id = bcs.submit_geetest d
 ```

-Use id of captcha to retrieve `solution` for geetest
+Use id of captcha to retrieve `solution` for GeeTest

 **Capy**
 - page_url